Actor exits 'Hellboy' reboot after realizing character was whitewashed

 "There has been intense conversation and understandable upset since that announcement, and I must do what I feel is right," he said.
 "It is clear that representing this character in a culturally accurate way holds significance for people, and that to neglect this responsibility would continue a worrying tendency to obscure ethnic minority stories and voices in the Arts."

-Skrein said he his departure makes way for the the role to "be cast appropriately."
+Skrein said his departure makes way for the the role to "be cast appropriately."

 Producers Larry Gordon, Lloyd Levin, Lionsgate & Millennium released a joint statement to CNN saying they "fully support" Skrein's "unselfish decision."